driesvints/vat-calculator/README.md

 If you need to define other VAT rates, you can do so by publishing the configuration and add more rules.

-> **Note:** Be sure to set your business country code in the configuration file, to get correct VAT calculation when selling to business customers in your own country.
+> ⚠️ Be sure to set your business country code in the configuration file, to get correct VAT calculation when selling to business customers in your own country.

 To publish the configuration files, run the `vendor:publish` command